 The deep space is filled with cosmic wonders, many of which can’t be explained.

-These wonders defy common logic and inspire scientists as they peer into the fathomless depths of space.
+The following deep space wonders defy common logic and inspire scientists as they peer into the fathomless universe.

 1. Bizarre Mass of Objects Orbiting Star